Words, courses, literature, podcasts

 Read MoreON-LINE HERE: Rudyard Kipling's The Crab that Played with the Sea (a 'Just So' story), with Cornish-English glossary

-Read MoreThis class is currently for those progressing to Common European Framework of Reference B1 (Lower Intermediate).
+Read MoreThis class is for those progressing to Common European Framework of Reference B1 (Lower Intermediate).
 Thursdays, 19:30, by Zoom.
-The coursebook is Cara Kernowek Book Three, with lessons available in pdf format while we road-test it.
+The coursebook is Cara Kernowek Book Three, which remains a draft until we have fully road-tested it.
 Our vocabulary resource is Gerlyver Kescows (free access on-line).
-The course is planned to go as far as CEFR B2 (Upper Intermediate), subject to demand.
+The course runs until June 2024.
+THERE IS NO CLASS ON 4 APRIL BECAUSE OF THE EASTER BREAK.

 Read MoreON-LINE HERE: Cornish words spelled in the International Phonetic Alphabet